kmontg/xv6-docker/README.md

+WARNING: This repo still uses the (now deprecated) x86 version of xv6.
+It was developed to make playing around with the code a bit easier for Mac users, but the riscv version of xv6 can be run much more easily on Mac now than the x86 version.

 # xv6-docker
 Follow along with the MIT Operating Systems course (https://pdos.csail.mit.edu/6.828/2017/) for learning more about kernel and os development.
 This repo contains a dockerized environment for developing and debugging to xv6 kernel, with a few utilities to make things easier to get started.